-Private guided visit for groups of up to 20 people.
+Private guided visit for groups up to 20 people.

-- Tour includes admission tickets to the places to be visited.
-These will be picked up by the guide at the OPA ticket office upon arrival at each museum.
+Tour includes entrance tickets to the places to be visited, that will be picked up by the guide at the moment of the entrance to each museum at OPAticket office.

-- Tour guide available in Italian, English, French, German, and Spanish.
-Upon special request also in Portuguese, Japanese, and Hungarian.
+Available in Italian, English, French, German ad Spanish; upon reservation, also in Portuguese, Japanese and Hungarian.

-- Reservation must be made at least 10 days in advance.
+Reservation must be made at least 10 days before.